hendricius/the-bread-code/basics/sourdough.md

 4. Return what you extracted +5% back to the fridge.
 5. Start the bake.

 Below is what many first ever baked sourdough bread looked like.
 If yours looks somewhat like this, you did a good job.
-It was a mixture of 50% rye and 50% fullgrain.
+It was a mixture of 50% rye and 50% full grain.

 ![My first ever baked sourdough bread](https://i.imgur.com/FSvDR1K.jpg)